 August is a fabulous time to delve into all the fruits and veggies you lovingly sowed earlier in the year.
 Perfect for picking at this time of year are berries and currants and all those salad essentials such as cucumbers, tomatoes, beetroot, sweetcorn, carrots and shallots.
 It is simply the perfect time to really enjoy seasonal, home-grown grub.
 Throw the veggies on the BBQ and use the fruit to create gorgeous pies, crumbles, ice creams, infused spirits and mocktails.
 Yummy.
 Take a look at our fabulous range of glassware, perfect for serving those delicious drinks.

-This month is the perfect time for getting out there and enjoying the fruits of your labour, so make sure you have somewhere to relax in comfort and style.
+August is great for getting out there and enjoying your little slice of the great outdoors, so make sure you have somewhere to relax in comfort and style.
 Put your feet up – you’ve earned it.
-If you haven’t already, invest in some outdoor furniture – it’s surprising how much extra space you free up by extending your living space outdoors.
+If you haven’t already, invest in some outdoor furniture – pefect for extending your living space outdoors.

 Fruit and Veg